OPS-E2E-PPE/VBA-Docs/api/Word.LineFormat.md

 keywords: vbawd10.chm2506
 f1_keywords:
 - vbawd10.chm2506
-ms.prod: word
 api_name:
 - Word.LineFormat
 ms.assetid: 28fabccb-d03f-3466-9d07-ea3ebc4cdd11
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # LineFormat object (Word)

 Represents line and arrowhead formatting.
 For a line, the **LineFormat** object contains formatting information for the line itself; for a shape with a border, this object contains formatting information for the shape's border.

 ## Remarks

 Use the **Line** property to return a **LineFormat** object.
 The following example adds a blue, dashed line to the active document.
 There is a short, narrow oval at the line's starting point and a long, wide triangle at its endpoint.

 ```vb